 - 3. Close the drain valve securely and replace the cap on drain after flushing the outdoor furnace. - 4.
 Add recommended amount of MolyArmor 350. - 5.
-Fill the outdoor furnace following the procedure in Finalizing the Installation in the Installation Guide.
+Fill the outdoor furnace following the procedure in the Fill with Water and Purge Air section.
 Start the pump(s) and bring the water temperature up to operating temperature (185°F) for 24 hours with the system circulating to thoroughly mix the MolyArmor 350.